shubhangisrivastava04/catalysk-assessment-shubhangi/README.md

 ### Merchant Seasonality

-SALARY_CR (161 txns) and EMI_CR (159 txns) are the top two "merchants" by count — consistent with a salaried consumer base making regular EMI repayments.
+SALARY_CR (161 txns) and EMI_CR (159 txns) are the top two "merchants" by count, consistent with a salaried consumer base making regular EMI repayments.
 Retail merchants like PORTRONICS, DMART, and AIRTEL show stable monthly distribution with a mild uptick in March and August, aligning with the broader volume peaks.

 ---

 ## 3C — Sustainability Insight

-Across the cleaned dataset of 50 consumers, total spending at fuel merchants (BPCL and INDIAN_OIL) is ₹2.83 lakh versus ₹1.54 lakh at BLR Metro — a 1.8x fuel-to-public-transport ratio.
+Across the cleaned dataset of 50 consumers, total spending at fuel merchants (BPCL and INDIAN_OIL) is ₹2.83 lakh versus ₹1.54 lakh at BLR Metro, a 1.8x fuel-to-public-transport ratio.
 When merchants are weighted by estimated carbon intensity and each consumer is assigned a Carbon Proxy Index (normalised by their total spend), 45 out of 50 consumers fall into the "High Emission" category, and not a single consumer qualifies as "Green."
 This was found by tagging merchants into carbon tiers (fuel = high, metro/local grocery = low, delivery platforms = mid) and computing a weighted spend score per consumer.
-For a product team at Catalysk Green Solutions, this is an immediately actionable signal: the consumer base skews heavily carbon-positive, which makes it a strong candidate for green nudge features — for example, flagging consumers with a high BPCL-to-Metro ratio and surfacing a "switch 2 fuel trips to Metro this month" prompt, or pricing ESG-linked credit rewards for consumers who improve their Carbon Index over time.
+For a product team at Catalysk Green Solutions, this is an immediately actionable signal: the consumer base skews heavily carbon-positive, which makes it a strong candidate for green nudge features, for example, flagging consumers with a high BPCL-to-Metro ratio and surfacing a "switch 2 fuel trips to Metro this month" prompt, or pricing ESG-linked credit rewards for consumers who improve their Carbon Index over time.

 ---